Dee22-GeoDev/Frameworks_Assignment/README.md

 📊 CORD-19 Data Explorer

 An interactive data exploration project built with Python, pandas, and Streamlit, using the CORD-19 metadata dataset.
-The goal is to practice fundamental data analysis, visualization, and web app development skills.
+The goal is to practice fundamental data analysis, visualization, and we`   1b app development skills.

 📌 Project Overview